 Join in a moderated discussion to explore how sustainability initiatives can help advance inclusion and equity in our communities.
 After a short introduction by Kathryne Auerback and Jim Lorman (Edgewood College Sustainability Leadership Program) and brief comments by panelists (Annette Miller, Naomi Davis, and Torry Winn), the audience will be invited to join the conversation.

 Bury Me, Naturally!

-Jonas A. Zahn, Northwoods Casket Company
+with Jonas A. Zahn, Northwoods Casket Company

-Jonas Zahn, president of Northwoods Casket Co., discusses the myriad environmental impacts of contemporary funerals — cemeteries, caskets, embalming, cremation, burial vaults, and more — and invites you to consider different options when planning for end-of-life memorials.
+Jonas Zahn, president of Northwoods Casket Co., discusses the myriad environmental impacts of contemporary funerals -- cemeteries, caskets, embalming, cremation, burial vaults, and more -- and invites you to consider different options when planning for end-of-life memorials.
 Learn about compromises and trade-offs, as Zahn shares different perspectives on biodegradability, local sourcing, toxicity and carbon lifecycle assessment.

 Chad Hopper, Isthmus Sales Manager

 AAC Life Principles